datagrok/subcommander/README.md

 # Subcommander

-Do you have a collection of tools and scripts that you've written that you use in your organization?
-Is it hard to keep them documented, and for new teammates to get familiar with them?
+Do you have a collection of tools and scripts that you've written to save time at the command line?
+Is it hard to keep them documented, and difficult for new teammates to get familiar with them?
 Subcommander is here to help.

-Several advanced tools (like git, subversion, cvs, zip, even django-admin.py, etc., follow a pattern where the main tool is invoked with an argument naming a subcommand specific to that system.
-This acts as a somewhat informal namespace for executables.
+Several familiar tools (like git, subversion, cvs, zip, even django-admin.py, etc., follow a pattern where the main executable is invoked with an argument naming another executable specific to that system.
+For example, `git push` causes `git` to invoke `git-push`.
+This establishes a kind of "namespace" for executables.
+Subcommander provides a kind of framework for quickly building such executable namespaces.

-Git also performs context discovery for its subcommands.
+Git also performs *context discovery* for its subcommands.
 Whenever git is invoked, the first thing it does is identify what git repository you intend for it to work with, by checking environment variables and walking up the directory tree.
 Subcommander apes this as well, allowing your disparate tools to have an